Ajay233/Air-BnB-Clone/README.md

 ### Questions:
 - do we have different types of user
 - who confirms what - we are working on the assumption that it is the poster of a space that confirms

+### Minimum Viable Product
+- User can sign up
+- User can log in
+- User can add a space
+- User can see listed spaces